No False Solutions NWI Campaign

 CCS projects are already underway in Indiana.
 In Vigo and Vermillion Counties, Wabash Valley Resources plans to build a fertilizer plant and create, transport, and dump 1.67 million tons of waste carbon dioxide (CO2) every year for 12 years, which would make this project the largest CO2 dump in U.S. history.
 Due to the advocacy of community members and the Citizens Action Coalition, this proposed project is getting notable pushback.

-Hydrogen is the most abundant chemical element, contributing 75% of the universe's mass.
-Hydrogen is being touted as a replacement for fossil fuels and can store energy for transport for later use.
+• Hydrogen is being touted as a replacement for fossil fuels and can store energy for transport for later use.
 Hydrogen can be made by splitting water, H2O, with a lot of electricity, and a machine called an electrolyzer.
-The electrolyzer can be powered by various resources, such as natural gas, steam, nuclear power, biogas, and renewable power, like wind and solar energy.
+The electrolyzer can be powered by various resources, such as fossil gas, steam, nuclear power, biogas, and renewable power, like wind and solar energy.

 Ninety-nine percent of hydrogen is currently produced using fossil fuels.
-All forms of hydrogen use vast quantities of water that will impact our Great Lakes ecosystem.
-Hydrogen transportation poses unique safety issues: hydrogen is highly flammable, burns hotter than gas, and is more explosive and corrosive to pipelines.
+All forms of hydrogen use vast quantities of water, which will impact our Great Lakes ecosystem.
+Hydrogen transportation poses unique safety issues: it is highly flammable, burns hotter than gas, and is more explosive and corrosive to pipelines.

-Green hydrogen created from renewable energy, when perfected and implemented with true community buy-in and consent, is the only feasible hydrogen source in decarbonizing Northwest Indiana’s steel sector.
+When perfected and implemented with true community buy-in and consent, green hydrogen created from renewable energy is the only feasible hydrogen source in decarbonizing Northwest Indiana’s steel sector, also known as “green” or sustainable” steel.

 These False Solutions will only perpetuate environmental injustice in a region that has historically suffered the disproportionate burdens of polluting industry.
 NWI needs real climate solutions like community renewable power and energy efficiency.